-1. The HRO/Title IX Coordinator will promptly inform the Superintendent and the person who is the subject of the Complaint (respondent) that a Complaint has been received.

-2 The HRO/Title IX Coordinator may pursue an informal resolution of the Complaint with the agreement of the parties involved.
-Any party to the Complaint may decide to end the informal resolution process and pursue the formal process at any point.
-Any informal resolution is subject to the approval of the parties and the Superintendent, who shall consider whether the resolution is in the best interest of the school district and the parties in light of the particular circumstances and applicable policies and laws.

-3. The HRO/Title IX Coordinator may implement supportive measures (consistent with any applicable collective bargaining agreement provisions) to reduce the risk of further discrimination or harassment while an investigation is pending.
-Examples of supportive measures include, but are not limited to, ordering no contact between the individuals involved; changing a work location or changing a work schedule.
+- 1. The HRO/Title IX Coordinator will promptly inform the Superintendent and the person(s) who is the subject of the Complaint (respondent) that a Complaint has been received - 2.
+The HRO/Title IX Coordinator may pursue an informal resolution of the Complaint with the agreement of the parties involved.
+Any party to the Complaint may decide to end an informal resolution process and pursue the formal process at any point.
+Any informal resolution is subject to the approval of the parties and the Superintendent, who will consider whether the informal resolution is in the best interest of the school district and the parties in light of the particular circumstances and applicable policies and laws. - 3.
+The HRO/Title IX Coordinator may implement supportive measures to a student to reduce the risk of further discrimination or harassment to a student while an investigation is pending.
+Examples of supportive measures include, but are not limited to ordering no contact between the individuals involved or changing classes.

-4. The Complaint will be investigated by a trained internal or external individual designated by the Superintendent and the HRO/Title IX Coordinator.
+- 4. The Complaint will be investigated by the a trained internal or external individual designated by the Superintendent and the HRO/Title IX Coordinator.
 Any Complaint about an employee who holds a supervisory position will be investigated by a person who is not subject to that supervisor's authority.
-Any Complaint about the Superintendent with regard to discrimination and/or harassment will be submitted to the Chair of the Board, who should consult with legal counsel concerning the handling and investigation of the Complaint.

-5. The investigator shall consult with the HRO/Title IX Coordinator as agreed during the investigation process.

-6. The respondent will be provided with an opportunity to be heard as part of the investigation.
-The complainant shall not be required to attend meetings with the respondent, but may choose to do so as part of an informal resolution process.

-7. The complainant and the respondent may suggest witnesses and/or submit materials they believe are relevant to the Complaint.

-8. If the subject of the Complaint is an employee of the District, any rights conferred under an applicable individual contract or collective bargaining agreement(s) shall be applied.

-9. Privacy rights of all parties to the Complaint shall be maintained in accordance with applicable state and federal laws.

-10. The investigation will be completed within 21-40 business school days of receiving the Complaint, if practicable.
-Reasonable extensions of time for good reason shall be allowed.

-11. The investigator shall provide a written report and findings to the HRO/Title IX Coordinator.
+Any Complaint about the Superintendent will be submitted to the Chair of the School Board, who should consult with legal counsel concerning the handling and investigation of the Complaint. - 5.
+The investigator shall consult with the HRO/Title IX Coordinator as agreed during the investigation process. - 6.
+The respondent will be provided with an opportunity to be heard as part of the investigation.
+The complainant shall not be required to attend meetings with the respondent, but may choose to do so as part of an informal resolution process. - 7.
+The complainant and the respondent may suggest witnesses to be interviewed and/or submit materials they believe are relevant to the Complaint. - 8.
+If the complaint is against is an employee of the District, any rights conferred under an applicable collective bargaining agreement shall be applied. - 9.
+Privacy rights of all parties to the complaint shall be maintained in accordance with applicable state and federal laws. - 10.
+The investigation shall be completed within- 40 business days of receiving the complaint, if practicable.
+Reasonable extensions of time for good reason shall be allowed. - 11.
+The investigator shall provide a written report and findings to the HRO/Title IX Coordinator.